KelbonHD/Random-Loading-Screen-Tip-Generator/README.md

 ## Introduction

 Hello!
 This is my submission for the Mixed Messages Project!
-This will be my first project done independent of Codeacedemy's site.
+This will be my first project done independent of Codecedemy's site.
 Any and all feedback is appreciated!

-### Random Loading Screen Quote Generator
+### Random Loading Screen Quote/Tip Generator

 #### General Description